UKPLab/sentence-transformers/docs/sentence_transformer/usage/.ipynb_checkpoints/mteb_evaluation-checkpoint.md

 The [Massive Text Embedding Benchmark (MTEB)](https://github.com/embeddings-benchmark/mteb) is a comprehensive benchmark suite for evaluating embedding models across diverse NLP tasks like classification, retrieval, clustering, reranking, and semantic similarity.

 This guide walks you through using MTEB **with SentenceTransformer models for post-training evaluation**.
 This is *not* designed for use during training loops.
-To fully integrate your model to `MTEB` you can follow this [guide](https://github.com/embeddings-benchmark/mteb/blob/main/docs/adding_a_model.md)

 ---

-## Installation
+## 🔧 Installation

 Install MTEB and its dependencies: